foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 1. ``*toml`` files added into LmP during bitbaking (usually just ``/usr/lib/sota/conf.d/40-hardware-id.toml``);
 2. ``sota.toml`` generated by ``lmp-device-register``.

-If a device needs to support offline **and** online updating, then the configuration needs to be shared with ``aktualizr-lite``.
+If a device needs to support offline **and** online updating, then the configuration needs to be shared between both modes.

 Normally, each LmP image includes a configuration file ``/usr/lib/sota/conf.d/40-hardware-id.toml`` which defines a hardware ID.
-Therefore, by default, an LmP image includes the minimum required configuration, hence NO device registration is required for ``aklite-offline`` to work.
+Therefore, by default, an LmP image includes the minimum required configuration, hence NO device registration is required for offline updates to work.

-If you register a device and ``sota.toml`` is generated, then the offline update command can either work alone or alone with ``aktualizr-lite``.
+If you register a device and ``sota.toml`` is generated, then the offline update command can either work alone or alone with ``aktualizr-lite`` daemon.
 In the later case, you must stop the ``aktualizr-lite`` systemd service before running the offline update command.

 .. _Offline Update Considerations: